 Then tissues’ FT3 and FT4 and other metabolites get exchanged back with the bloodstream supply for recirculation, riding out of cells on the same transporters that brought them into the cells.
 (Bianco et al, 2019; see their visualization of the cell’s exchange.)

-A key concept here is that bloodstream is not just a one-way input.
+A key concept here is that bloodstream hormone levels are transformed by tissues.

 The amount of T3 and T4 flowing through blood is the reservoir that is exchanged with all tissues in both directions (the idea of a “hidden pool” of T3 in the body was logically dismissed in 1989 by Faber et al).

-Think about T4 as mainly a delivery package for future T3 or RT3.
+Think about T4 as nature’s slow-release delivery package for future T3 or RT3.